min2ha/ukwa-site/content/target/46540/index.en.md

   "start_date": "2016-10-27T10:00:00Z"
 }

-# Parc y Gorffennol | Park in the Past

 Park in the Past is a unique Conservation and Heritage Project which will transform the disused Fagl Lane Aggregate Quarry in Hope, Flintshire primarily for the benefit of the nearby residents of Hope, Caergwrle, and Pen y ffordd, in Flintshire.